Project overview

 The product:

-A mobile app for Mountain View Outfitters, a camping supply store, that helps users compare product characteristics to make informed purchasing decisions.
+A mobile app for Mountain Outfitters, a fictitious camping supply store, that helps users compare product characteristics to make informed purchasing decisions.

 The problem: